 ORCA (Outdoor Recreation Company of America) isn’t a household name like Yeti, but the Tennessee brand has gained a dedicated following of committed outdoorspeople.
 And their 40-quart hard-sided cooler can give other premium models a real run for their money.
 Its flexible side handles make carrying a breeze, and we found the exterior organizer pocket to be a nice addition for storing small items like koozies and a bottle opener.
 Starting at 20 quarts and going all the way up to 140, there’s an ORCA cooler for just about any activity.

 What bumps the ORCA 40 down our list?
 To start, the Otter Box above gets the slight edge in ice retention, and the ORCA’s traditional rubber T-handle is a bit stiff and harder to latch than the Venture’s plastic system (even the Tundra’s T-handle is easier to use).
-Second, this cooler is only $10 cheaper than the Yeti Tundra 45, our top pick, so you aren’t saving much compared to a brand like RTIC.
+Second, this cooler is only $10 cheaper than the Yeti Tundra 45, a smaller-capacity variation of our top pick, so you aren’t saving much compared to a brand like RTIC.
 Finally, ORCA coolers aren’t as widely available online or in brick-and-mortar stores as Yeti.
 But if you can track one down, the ORCA is a solid all-rounder.

 See the ORCA 40 Cooler